CoonJS/holyjs-tcXX/README.md

 Immutable type

-You can create immutable objects to be sure that the properties of the object will not be overwritten.
+You can create immutable objects to be sure that the properties of the object cannot be overwritten.

 ## Example